hiveway/docs/API/API.md

 ###### Errors

-If the request you make doesn't go through, EtherHive will usually respond with an [Error](#error).
+If the request you make doesn't go through, Hiveway will usually respond with an [Error](#error).

 ___